4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 	- Seems unreal but chksum is used
 		- Internet CHKSUM
 			- Divide segment into 16 bit parts
-			- add them up and if carry on MSB then wrap around
+			- add them up and if carry on MSB then wrap around and sum it again
-			- Take ones complement
+			- Take ones complement of the result
 			- Place result in CHKSUM field in the header of the segment
 			- To verify
 				- Do not recalc checksum at the recieving end